rbhardwaj2186/Walmart-Sales-Forecasting-Project/README.md

 This project demonstrates an end-to-end data science approach to sales forecasting, utilizing machine learning and time-series analysis to support Walmart’s operational and strategic decision-making.
 Accurate predictions enable Walmart to improve inventory management, reduce stockouts, optimize promotions, and enhance customer satisfaction.

 ## 📜 License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is Privately created.
+Owner: rbhardwaj2186@gmail.com.
+Feel free to study, use and update and enjoy!